Abortion in Kentucky: Judicial history

 On February 16, 2023, the Kentucky Supreme Court ruled that abortion providers lacked standing to challenge the state's abortion ban, but did not elaborate on whether or not the Kentucky Constitution secured abortion rights.

+In December 2023, the ACLU filed a class action lawsuit challenging the state's near total abortion ban on behalf of a Kentucky woman.
+The suit stated that Kentucky's near-total abortion ban violated the plaintiff's right to privacy and self-determination under the state constitution.

 Clinic history

 There were three or four abortion service providers in Louisville in 1981.
 That year, EMW Women's Surgical Center opened in the city.
 In 1989, EMW Women's Surgical Center opened a satellite clinic in Lexington.
 Both clinics were run by Dr. Sam Eubanks and Dr. Ernest Marshall.
 Eubanks died in 2013.
 Between 1982 and 1992, the number of abortion clinics in the state decreased by two, going from eleven in 1982 to nine in 1992.

 Since around 2002, the two EMW Women's Surgical Centers were the only abortion providers in the state.
 Other ones that had existed in the state had voluntarily closed.
 In 2014, there were two abortion clinics in the state.
 In 2014, 98% of the 120 counties in the state did not have an abortion clinic.
 That year, 74% of women in the state aged 15–44 lived in a county without an abortion clinic.

-In 2017, there were two Planned Parenthood clinics, neither of which offered abortion services, in a state with a population of 996,488 women aged 15–49.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, not to have a Planned Parenthood clinic that offered abortion services.
+In 2017, there were two Planned Parenthood clinics, neither of which offered abortion services, in Kentucky whose population of women aged 15–49 at the time was 996,488.
+North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
 In early 2017, EMW Women's Surgical Center in Louisville was the only facility in the state of Kentucky that provided women with abortion services.
 Another clinic in Lexington run by the same organization had closed in January that year because it could not meet new licensing requirements.
 Kentucky's Republican Governor, Matt Bevin, worked to try to close EMW Women's Surgical Center in Louisville down.
 In May 2019, the state was one of six states in the nation with only one abortion clinic.
 Planned Parenthood Louisville started providing abortion services in 2020, leading to the state having two providers, both in Louisville, that performed abortions until the near-total ban in 2022.

+After the Supreme Court issued its decision in Dobbs v.
+Jackson Women's Health Organization, EMW Women's Surgical Center closed.
+The site was sold, and the building was slated for demolition to make way for a hotel.
+The state now has no abortion clinics.